Posted on

 Thunderstorms and intimacy are closely related.
 Their tension and ecstasy bear both destructive power and the genesis of life.
 They pose a threat, capable of obliterating life’s most ambitious endeavours, yet without them, life would not exist on earth.

-The high-energy discharges of lightning led to the formation of organic compounds, and the synthesis of complex molecules.
 What pivotal role did these flashes of light play in the emergence of life within the primordial soup?

 Could it have been beneath the illuminating brilliance of lightning that we first realised our own existence?